luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 and so how most of us deliver software can be quite vulnerable to these things.
-If any of the aformented things goes wrong, our full team is unavailable, our environments act different, we have performance issues.
+If any of the aformented things goes wrong, our full team is unavailable, our environments act different, or we have performance issues.
 It all comes crumbling down.
 We either have to roll back the changes or forward fix
 -->

 ---